-3. Add first rafter with apex brace.
+3. Add first rafter.

-Connect two rafter CEEs together using the apex bracket.
+Connect two rafter CEEs together.
 Raise the rafter into place and connect to the columns.
 (See haunch connection section.)
 Secure connected rafter with rope so that rafter will stay plumb and level.
 Before tightening rafter bolts, make sure that distance from edge of rafter to edge of rafter equals the distance from the edge of column to edge of column.
 If this is not precise, columns will be pushed out of plumb when rafter is installed.

-Install knee and apex braces as directed on the engineering plans.
+Install knee braces as directed on the engineering plans.

-4. Add second rafter with apex brace and stabilize with roof purlins.
+4. Add second rafter and stabilize with roof purlins.